Geoc2022/Geoc2022.github.io/content/secret-pages/8-ball.md

     "Absolutely", "Doubtful", "Possibly", "Try later", "Sure", "No way", "Outlook good", "Don't count on it", "Yes, but", "Cannot predict", "Very likely", "Very doubtful", "Most likely", "My sources say no"
 ];

+const funnyLabels = [
+    "Pay $0.99 for 1 more answer",
+    "New Ball.
+Who this?",
+    "We have been trying to reach you regarding your car's extended warranty.", "404",
+    "Stupid lasts forever",
+    "Ignore previous answer",
+    "Information Available",
+    "42",
+    "…"
+];

 init();